pmusialik-intive/cats-electron/README.md

 ### Prerequisites

-Before you begin, ensure you have the latest version of Node.js installed, as this project relies on Node.js runtime.
+Before you begin, ensure you have the latest version of Node.js and npm installed.
+This project relies on the Node.js runtime, and npm (Node Package Manager) is essential for managing the project's dependencies.

 ### Installing